Nandan108/dto-toolkit/docs/BuiltInCasters.md

 **Arguments:** `bool $useIntlExtension = true`

 Removes diacritical marks (accents) from characters.
-Relies on PHP's Intl extension (`Transliterator`) if $useIntlExtension is true amd Intl is available.
-Otherwise, falls back to using strtr() with a hard-coded transliteration map.
+Uses Transliterator if available, or falls back to a basic ASCII transliteration.

 ---